ray-project/ray/doc/source/workflows/concepts.rst

 :ref:`walkthrough <core-walkthrough>`.

 Normally, Ray tasks are executed eagerly.
-Ray DAG provides a way to build the DAG without execution, and Ray Workflow is based on Ray DAGs.
+Ray DAG provides a way to build the DAG without execution, and Ray Workflows is based on Ray DAGs.

 It is simple to build a Ray DAG: you just replace all ``.remote(...)`` with